JHarrisJoshua/Python-HashMap/README.md

 ## Chaining
 ### Description
 The first implementation of the HashMap uses chaining for collision resolution.
-The underlying data structure uses a dynamic array to store the hash table, and singly linked lists are used to accomodate multiple keys that share the same hash table entry.
+The underlying data structure uses a dynamic array to store the hash table.
+Singly linked lists are used to accomodate keys that share the same hash table entry.

 ### Methods